 We have all heard that the carpet in our homes may contribute to asthma and allergies.
 What is the truth?
 Myth or reality?

-So before you rip out all the carpet in your home you might want to read the latest (May 19, 2008) and most comprehensive report on the subject that backs up the CRI’s position on carpet and asthma.
+Before you rip out all the carpet in your home you might want to read the most comprehensive report on the subject that backs up the CRI’s position on carpet and asthma.

 Asthma and allergy suffers also need to be sure that the indoor air quality is not adversely impacted during the cleaning process.
 This means avoiding portable cleaning systems that recycle the contaminated air back into your home and cannot deliver the heat necessary to eliminate dust mites which cause allergies.
 Low moisture systems that do not actually remove soil at the time of cleaning should also be avoided.

 In addition, the cleaning products used must be fragrance free, hypoallergenic and create no VOCs (Volatile Organic Gases).
 Many carpet cleaners use D-limonene based cleaners which are strong solvent based cleaners that have a very strong orange smell.
 Although it is chemically produced from a natural source (orange peel) and is biodegradable, due to its low flash point, it must be treated as hazardous waste for disposal.
 D-limonene is a skin and respiratory irritant and is very difficult to rinse completely from the carpet.
 It can cause serve skin rashes and can also trigger asthmatic attacks.